PierfrancescoSoffritti/android-youtube-player/README.md

 ```

 ### Chromecast
-The *chromecast-sender* module is an extension library for the *core* module.
-Use this if you need to cast videos from your app to a Chromecast device.
+The *chromecast-sender* module is an optional extension library for the *core* module.
+Use this if you need to cast YouTube videos from your app to a Chromecast device.
 ```
 dependencies {
   implementation 'com.pierfrancescosoffritti.androidyoutubeplayer:core:8.0.0'